Hrk2000/Mini_Library_Management_System/Readme.txt

 Version 2.0:
 * Update the Registeration Window
 * Update the Login Window
-   â€¢ Update the forgot password in the login window (90% done , 10% for designing(comming soon))
+   • Update the forgot password in the login window (90% done , 10% for designing(comming soon))
 * Show  and Hide password is now available for registration and login window.

 This is a mini project of Library Management.
 It is now in progress and for now i haven't committed any text upper the code.
 So, you can check for now it works perfectly.
 If any occurs please comment me or commit.

-Login as well as all functions that is inside the Login will be comming soon ... within 15 days.